 Health and Age Requirements Students-are required to show proof that they have met the immunization, physical examination and laboratory examination requirements for the Program as well as CPR certification.
-Additionally, all students must be 18 years or older.
-Specific information is provided to all accepted students prior to enrolling in clinical coursework.
+Specific information is provided to you prior to enrolling in clinical coursework.
+Additionally, you must be 18 years or older.

 Criminal History Check – A criminal history check is required prior to beginning clinical experience.
 A positive background check may make a student ineligible for clinical coursework.

-Drug Screening Policy-Students may be required to have a drug screen prior to attending clinical experience or it may be required on demand under certain situations in the clinical site.
+Drug Screening Policy- You may be required to have a drug screen prior to attending clinical experience.
+Drug screen may also be required on demand under certain situations in the clinical site.
 A positive drug screen will result in removal from the clinical site and possible dismissal from the Program.